 Figure 3 Water temperature profile for each cruise of the two sites.

 Figure 4.
 Light transmission profile for each cruise of the two sites.
-Note that GC1 has a very low light transmission below 200 meter depth in almost all the sampling cruises.
+Note that GC1 has a very low light transmission below 200-meter depth in almost all the sampling cruises.

 Figure 5.
 Carbon stocks of sediment of GC1 and GS1.
 The Cruises were labeled in different colors with different seasons.
 Note that there was no sampling in NOR1-T004 and OR1-1128 for GS1.
 The dotted lines represent the mean values of the stocks.